This design is the twenty-seventh of thirty-six woodblock prints in Rakusan's second main sequence series,

 Despite the early completion of those wooden blocks, Rakusan delayed printing and distribution for several months.
 The 127 Shrimp and Clam theme was eventually grouped with other winter season themes into an installment nearer to the end of the series.
 One fan design (127-3) has seal R which is a rare minor seal whose carving period has yet to be established.
 The 36 Series design 127 and the remaining fan design (127-5) both have seal B which indicates a later carving period closer to the time of publication.

-On the delivery documents Rakusan used the title 鰕に蛤, ebi ni hamaguri, loosely 'shrimp and clams', which is also the original title of the 36 Series design 127 published at the same time.
+In that Fan Series announcement Rakusan used the theme title 鰕に蛤, ebi ni hamaguri, loosely 'shrimp and clams', which is also the original title of the 36 Series design 127 published at the same time.
 The Japanese name 蝦, (also written 海老, 蛯, 螧, えび, エビ), ebi, is a general name for all lobsters, prawns, shrimp, and crayfish; but the meaning does not include crabs.
-There is no English name with equivalent scope.
+Because there is no English word with equivalent scope, only for convenience here 蝦, ebi, in the theme name is translated as 'shrimp' which is the historical meaning of that kanji.

 Since the 127 Shrimp and Clam theme is a compound theme, both elements appear in its 36 Series design 127, but this is the only design where both elements occur.
 The individual Fan Series designs have one or the other.
 Types of ebi appear in 127-1, 127-2, and 127-4; and clams appear in 127-3, and 127-5.